ePages-de/epages-rest-php/doc/files/Shop.class.php.txt

 	/**
 	 * Get the terms and condition information.
 	 *
+	 * @api
+	 * @author David Pauli <contact@david-pauli.de>
+	 * @since 0.0.0
-	 * @return TermsAndCondiditonInformation	The terms and condition information of the shop.
+	 * @return TermsAndCondiditonInformation The terms and condition information of the shop or null if the REST call fails.
 	 */
 	public function getTermsAndConditionInformation() {